doctypehuman/word/words/word-0.md

 ---

-Even though I did my graduation in Computers where I learned **C** and **HTML** I did not work in the IT industry.
-Now as things stand before me I have decided to join the industry.

-Here are 5 reasons why I chose IT.
+I did my graduation in Computers where I learned **C** and **HTML** but I did not pick up IT in my professinal career for some time.I have now decided to join the industry and here are 5 reasons why I chose it.